Tavenem/Wiki.Blazor/README.md

 Tavenem.Wiki.Blazor is currently in a **prerelease** state.
 Development is ongoing, and breaking changes are possible before the first production release.

 No release date is currently set for v1.0 of Tavenem.Wiki.Blazor.
-The project is currently in a "wait and see" phase while [Tavenem.DataStore](https://github.com/Tavenem/DataStore) (a dependency of Tavenem.Wiki.Blazor) is in prerelease.
-When that project has a stable release, a production release of Tavenem.Wiki.Blazor will follow.

 ## Contributing